 You don’t win silver, you lose gold

-Please think of a huge shark tank, that is full of sharks and fishes and you are just one of them and perhaps just a tiny one if your are just starting.
+Please think of a huge shark tank, that is full of sharks and fishes and you are just one of them and perhaps just a tiny one if you are just starting.
 All the other fishes are your competitors like all the other great photographers out there or even IKEA, where customers can buy huge prints for a very small budget.
-The most photographers will now try to become a bigger fish within this tank, but that’s not the only and probably not even the best way to improve your income.
+Most photographers will now try to become a bigger fish within this tank, but that’s not the only and probably not even the best way to improve your income.
 A better way would be to change the tank until you are the biggest fish within it, even if the size is a lot smaller.
-You might also think of this in the famous quote of the Nike advertising from 1996: "You don't win silver, you lose gold!"
+You might also think of this in the famous quote of the Nike advertisement from 1996: "You don't win silver, you lose gold!"

 Become the leader within a small niche and if it’s not possible to become No. 1 you should think of other or even smaller niches.
 A good example is probably Melanie John alias "fototante", who is well-known in Germany for her countless beautiful images from Frankfurt.
 So if you would ever want to buy a photo from this city, you will probably cross her path sooner or later.
-Even if she wouldn’t be the best photographer in the world, she would still have a huge amount of photos about one very specific topic, which means a wider portfolio a potential customer could buy from.
-Additionally she knows every corner of this city, so if I would need a very particular shot, I would ask her first.
-Within this tank she got an expert and therefor one of the biggest fishes.
+Even if she wouldn’t the best photographer in the world, she would still have a huge amount of photos about one very specific topic, which means a wider portfolio than a potential customer could buy from.
+Additionally, she knows every corner of this city, so if I would need a very particular shot, I would ask her first.
+Within this tank, she got an expert and therefore one of the biggest fishes.

 View from Frankfurt Cathedral towards the skyline of the city - photo by Melanie John